Treatment Effect Models with Strategic Interaction in Treatment Decisions: Numerical Illustrations

-In order to evaluate the finite sample performance of our MTE estimator, we conduct a set of Monte Carlo simulations based on the over-identified estimator in Remark \ref{remark:overidentification:est}.
-To save space, we here briefly report the summary of the results, and detailed information about the designs and results of the experiments are provided in Appendix \ref{sec:MC}.
+In order to evaluate the finite sample performance of our MTE estimator, we conduct a set of Monte Carlo simulations based on the over-identified estimator \eqref{eq:over_id_est}.
+To save space, we here briefly report the summary of the results, and detailed information about the experiments are provided in Appendix \ref{sec:MC}.

 The simulation results provide us with several practical guidelines as follows.
 First, when comparing bivariate power series and tensor-product B-splines for the basis functions, we find that the power-series-based estimator achieves smaller RMSE (root mean squared error) than the B-splines-based estimator, especially when the sample size is not large.
-For this result, note that the power series is a globally-supported series (unlike the B-splines), and thus the power-series estimator tends to have smaller variance at the cost of lower flexibility than the B-splines estimator.
+For this result, note that the power series is a globally supported series, and thus the power-series estimator tends to have smaller variance at the cost of lower flexibility than the B-splines estimator.
 Theoretically speaking, B-splines estimators have a better approximation property than power-series estimators, and in fact the latter may not attain the optimal convergence rate.
 Hence, the above result may be due to the chosen sample sizes in this simulation setup.
-Second, in terms of RMSE, the MTE parameters can be more precisely estimated by ridge regression with a small regularization parameter.\footnote{ To further improve the results, one may consider a more sophisticated penalization scheme, however it is beyond the scope of this analysis. } Remarkably, using the ridge regression often reduces the bias for the B-splines estimator.
+Second, in terms of RMSE, the MTE parameters can be more precisely estimated by ridge regression with a small regularization parameter.
+Remarkably, using the ridge regression often reduces the bias for the B-splines estimator.
 Since the tensor-product B-splines involves a large number of basis terms, which causes a severe multicollinearity problem for the non-regularized estimators, there is a higher risk of generating extremely outlying estimates compared with the regularized estimators.
 Thus, it would be desirable to employ a regularized regression in practical situations with moderate sample size.
-Note that adding a sufficiently small regularization factor does not alter our asymptotic results.
+Note that adding a sufficiently small regularization factor does not alter our asymptotic theory.